Merix-Industries/robotic-arm-controller/README.md

-# Simple Robotic Arm controller
+Simple Robotic Arm Controller

-This was the first PCB design we created: a small circuit board featuring two potentiometers and a button for controlling a simple robotic arm of our own construction.
+This project represents our initial foray into PCB design.
+It features a compact control board equipped with two potentiometers and a tactile button, specifically engineered to interface with a custom-built robotic arm.
 Features

-Two potentiometers for precise servo control
+    Dual Potentiometers: Enables high-precision servo control for smooth movement.

-Button for gripper operation
+    Dedicated Button: Integrated trigger for seamless gripper operation.

-ATmega328P microcontroller
+    ATmega328P Microcontroller: Utilizes the robust AVR architecture for reliable processing.

-Custom PCB designed in KiCad
+    Custom PCB Design: Professionally routed and developed using KiCad.

 Technical Details

-The board uses an ATmega328P microcontroller programmed via Arduino IDE.
-The two potentiometers control the arm's rotation and reach, while the button operates the gripper mechanism.
+The core of the system is the ATmega328P microcontroller, programmed via the Arduino IDE.
+The firmware translates analog signals from the potentiometers into precise PWM outputs to govern the arm's rotation and reach, while the digital input from the button toggles the gripper mechanism.